 - Lott’s history of questionable analysis of election results dates as far back as 2000, when he argued that the media’s premature calling of Florida’s presidential election in favor of Al Gore cost George Bush 10,000 votes.
 According to other experts, the correct figure is somewhere between 28 and 56 votes.

-- Lott became the subject of scrutiny by at least one investigator with the Jan.
-6 Committee in its questioning of former DOJ staffer Jeffrey Clark, who Trump was allegedly considering naming acting attorney general given his belief in election fraud conspiracies.
+- The House Select Committee investigating the attack on the Capitol became more interested in Lott after it questioned former DOJ staffer Jeffrey Clark, who Trump was allegedly considering naming acting attorney general given his belief in election fraud conspiracies.
 After Clark refused to answer questions, the investigator stated for the record that among the questions he had hoped to ask was “about interaction with a man named John Lott, who worked at the Department of Justice and wrote a memo that involved some allegations of voter fraud.”

 - Lott left his position at the Justice Department’s Office of Justice Programs in January 2021.